 We are ramping up our installations of high power (>=150kW DC) hubs on motorway and national road sites across the country.
-These hubs can provide up to 100 kilometres (km) of driving range in as little as six minutes.
+These hubs can provide up to 100km of driving range in as little as six minutes.

 Charger Types

 Tethered (cable provided) Vs Untethered (cable needed)